-Experts estimate orangutans could be extinct in the wild in less than 25 years.
+At this rate of loss, many experts believe orangutans could be extinct in the wild in less than 50 years.

-The main threats to the survival of orangutans
+The main threats in today to the survival of orangutans

 - Loss of habitat through deforestation